 The parking lot is large and there is no fee to park.
 Tram services are available prior to graduation ceremonies.
 If needed, you may drop off your passengers at the museum entrance before parking to avoid a long walk.

 Snacks and meals can be purchased at the IMAX Concessions Stand or in the full-service Fife and Drum restaurant.
-Major credit cards are accepted.
+Major debit/credit cards are accepted.
 An ATM is also located in the museum lobby for guests.

-Forget your camera batteries or sunscreen?
+Did you forget your camera batteries or sunscreen?
 Looking for a souvenir to take home or a book to add to your library?
 Visit the Soldier Store in the museum lobby.

 The National Infantry Museum and Soldier Center covers 190,000 square feet of space.
 You could spend days here and still not see everything, however you can get a good overview of all the galleries in about two hours.
 If you’d like to tour World War II Company Street, sign up at the Information Desk.
 Test your soldiering skills at our Rifle Range and Combat Simulators.
 And when your feet get tired, take a break in the stunning IMAX Theatre!